jdjakub/phd-thesis/ch-analysis.md

 \begin{figure}
 \centering
 \input{../../fig/change-by-re-creation.tex}
-\caption{Change By Re-Creation: source code $S$ is compiled into a program $P$ which is run on some inputs to produce a result $R$ signifying the observable ``behaviour'' of a program in the Batch-Mode paradigm.
+\caption[Change By Re-Creation]{Change By Re-Creation: source code $S$ is compiled into a program $P$ which is run on some inputs to produce a result $R$ signifying the observable ``behaviour'' of a program in the Batch-Mode paradigm.
 To change this behaviour under the same inputs, we must trace up the arrows to the source code and edit it into $S'$.
 From this, a new program $P'$ is compiled, which is run to produce a new result $R'$, and so on.}
 \label{fig:change-by-re-creation}
 \end{figure}